Timber Frame Ideas to Transform Unused, Challenging, or Unique Yard Spaces

 - Tiered retaining walls are framed with pergolas that offer shade and elegance

-Custom timber frames let you build with the land—not against it.
+Custom timber frames let you build with the land — not against it.
 From overlooked hillside to personal retreat, no slope is too steep to be reimagined.
+These are some of the most rewarding challenging yard ideas we see: the terrain itself becomes the design asset.

 5. Privacy That Feels Intentional and Beautiful

-- Latticed panels block views while allowing in sunlight and airflow
+- Latticed panels block views while allowing sunlight and airflow

 - Privacy walls enhance outdoor kitchens or intimate dining zones